Jimmie Angel: Death

 On April 17, 1956, Angel suffered a head injury while landing his plane at David, Chiriquí, Panama.
 Soon afterward, he had a heart attack and then suffered from various ailments for eight months, until he came down with pneumonia and went to Gorgas Hospital in Panama City, where he died on December 8, 1956.
 His cremated remains were first interred at the Portal of the Folded Wings Shrine to Aviation in Burbank, California, but in keeping with his wishes, his wife, his two sons and two of his friends scattered his ashes over Angel Falls on July 2, 1960.

 Books

+In 1997, the Italian explorer Folco Quilici wrote Cielo verde, a novel long present in the bestseller list in Italy.
+Inspired by the legendary figure of Jimmie Angel, Quilici created a daring and moving character, Mike Angel, fascinated by the exuberant richness and attraction of the immense virgin forest and driven by the desire to pursue a dream, always close and never trapped, in the hidden depth of that green sky of the Gran Sabana.
 Spanish writer Alberto Vázquez-Figueroa covered Jimmie Angel's adventures in his 1998 novel Ícaro— ISBN 9788408025023, later translated into several foreign languages.
 There is also another book that details how Angel Falls got its name: "Truth or Dare: The Jimmie Angel Story" written by Jan-Willem de Vries ISBN 9781419673665.